On the stability analysis of astrophysical cooling functions: Application to Coronal Loops

 By `TNE solutions', we specifically refer to nonsteady solutions in which the plasma repeatedly undergoes cycles of (i) a heating phase that results in a nearly flat temperature profile in the corona; (ii) the temperature slowly decreases with a dip developing at the apex; (iii) the dip evolving into a condensation; (iv) the condensation falling to one side under gravity, evacuating the entire loop, and disappearing into the chromosphere; (v) the loop refilling with evaporated plasma as it reheats, at which point the loop returns to step (i).
 This cyclical behavior was observed in early numerical studies \citep{1982A&A...108L...1K,1983A&A...123..216M, 1991ApJ...378..372A,1999ApJ...512..985A}, and it has since been independently confirmed in numerous investigations \citep[e.g.][]{2013ApJ...773...94M, 2015ApJ...806..115K, 2016ApJ...827..152A, 2018ApJ...853..176A,2020A&A...633A..11F,2024ApJ...973L...1L}.

 TNE solutions spend most of their time in step (ii) of the cycle, and the solution profiles closely resemble static solutions during this phase.
 Note that in the simulations with perfect symmetry, the condensation sits at the apex for a long time.
 This is not the case with any realistic asymmetries.
 We first carry out a phase diagram analysis of the static solution (Loop 1).
-Temperature and density `tracks' of the solution are plotted as gray points in the $T$-$n$ phase plane in the top panel of Fig.~\ref{fig:fp_TC}.
-The tracks for the footpoints of the loop (at chromospheric temperatures) trace out what is obviously, upon referring back to Fig.~\ref{fig:spex_Lc}, the lower branch of an equilibrium curve, while the transition region resembles the isobaric path plotted in Fig.~\ref{fig:spex_Lc} that occupies nonequilibrium parameter space.
-This is as we expect: the chromospheric plasma is dense and nearly isothermal, while thermal conduction acts as a heating mechanism in the transition region, serving to raise the plasma to high temperatures while closely maintaining pressure equilibrium.
+Temperature and density `tracks' of the solution are plotted as colored points in the $T$-$n$ phase plane in the top panel of Fig.~\ref{fig:fp_TC}.
+The tracks for the footpoints of the loop (gray points, at chromospheric temperatures) trace out what is obviously, upon referring back to Fig.~\ref{fig:spex_Lc}, the lower branch of an equilibrium curve, while the transition region resembles the isobaric path plotted in Fig.~\ref{fig:spex_Lc} that occupies nonequilibrium parameter space.
+This is as we expect: the chromospheric plasma is dense and nearly isothermal, while thermal conduction acts as a heating mechanism in the transition region, serving to raise the plasma to high temperatures.

-The apex point of the loop and a position approximately $4 \times 10^9$ cm lower, referred to as the coronal edge, are marked by the blue and red point (and correspond to the red and blue points in the lower panels of Fig.~\ref{fig:fp_TC}).
-Overplotted are equilibrium curves calculated at both the apex (blue line) and the coronal edge (red line).
+The apex point of the loop and a position approximately $4 \times 10^9$ cm lower, referred to as the coronal edge, are marked by the red and blue points (and correspond to the red and blue points in the lower panels of Fig.~\ref{fig:fp_TC}).
+Overplotted are equilibrium curves calculated at both the apex (red line) and the coronal edge (blue line).
 Consistent with above, these curves connect to the tracks traced out by the chromospheric plasma.
-The gray band between these two curves illustrates the range of equilibrium curves at each intermediate location between the red and blue points.
+The yellow band between these two curves illustrates the range of equilibrium curves at each intermediate location between the red and blue points, while the gray points lie outside of these apex and edge positions.
 Notice that both the apex and edge points lie above their respective equilibrium curves, indicating that the entire corona is hotter than the temperature where radiative cooling balances heating.